 2. Upper and Middle Back Pain

 For mild pain, focus on strengthening the posterior chain, which is made up of the muscles found along the back of the body, Frisch says.
 Try rows, overhead presses, lat pulldowns and deadlifts, he says.
 In addition to strength training, you'll also want to work on mobility to help you feel better as you move, Frisch says.
-Try child's pose and pectoral stretches to help here.
+Try Child's pose and chest stretches.